pipe-cd/pipecd/docs/content/en/docs-v0.24.x/operator-manual/piped/installation/installing-on-google-cloud-vm.md

         branch: {GIT_BRANCH}

     # Optional
-    # Uncomment this if you want to enable this Piped to handle CloudRun application.
+    # Uncomment this if you want to enable this Piped to handle Cloud Run application.
     # cloudProviders:
     #  - name: cloudrun-in-project
     #    type: CLOUDRUN